NBC News: Huntley-Brinkley era

 While Walter Cronkite's enthusiasm for the space race eventually won the anchorman viewers for CBS and NBC News, with the work of correspondents such as Frank McGee, Roy Neal, Jay Barbree, and Peter Hackes providing ample coverage of American-crewed space missions in the Project Mercury, Project Gemini, and Project Apollo programs.
-In an era when space missions rated continuous coverage, NBC configured its largest studio, Studio 8H, for space coverage.
-It used models and mockups of rockets and spacecraft, maps of the Earth and Moon to show orbital trackage, and stages on which animated figures created by puppeteer Bil Baird were used to depict movements of astronauts before on-board spacecraft television cameras were feasible.
+In an era when space missions received continuous coverage, NBC configured its largest studio, Studio 8H, for space coverage.
+It used models and mockups of rockets and spacecraft, maps of the Earth and Moon to show orbital trackage, and stages on which animated figures created by puppeteer Bill Baird were used to depict movements of astronauts before on-board spacecraft television cameras were feasible.
 (Studio 8H had been home to the NBC Symphony Orchestra and is now the home of Saturday Night Live.)
 NBC's coverage of the first Moon landing in 1969 earned the network an Emmy Award.

 In the late 1950s, Kintner reorganized the chain of command at the network, making Bill McAndrew president of NBC News, reporting directly to Kintner.
-McAndrew served in that position until his death in 1968.
+McAndrew served in that position until he died in 1968.
 McAndrew was succeeded by his Executive Vice President, Producer Reuven Frank, who held the position until 1973.

-On November 22, 1963, NBC interrupted various programs on its affiliate stations at 1:45 p.m... to announce that President John F. Kennedy had been shot in Dallas, Texas.
-Eight minutes later, at 1:53:12 p.m......, NBC broke into programming with a network bumper slide and Chet Huntley, Bill Ryan and Frank McGee informing the viewers what was going on as it happened.
+On November 22, 1963, NBC interrupted various programs on its affiliate stations at 1:45 p.m. to announce that President John F. Kennedy had been shot in Dallas, Texas.
+Eight minutes later, at 1:53:12 p.m., NBC broke into programming with a network bumper slide and Chet Huntley, Bill Ryan and Frank McGee informing the viewers what was going on as it happened.
 Still, the reports were audio-only since a camera was not in service.
-However, NBC did not begin broadcasting over the air until 1:57 pm.
+However, NBC did not begin broadcasting over the air until 1:57 p.m.
 ET.
 About 40 minutes later, after word came that JFK was pronounced dead, NBC suspended regular programming and carried 71 hours of uninterrupted news coverage of the assassination and the funeral of the president—including the only live broadcast of the fatal shooting of Kennedy's assassin, Lee Harvey Oswald, by Jack Ruby as Oswald was being led in handcuffs by law-enforcement officials through the basement of Dallas Police Headquarters.